New! Transflo Mobile+ 7.1 Release Notes

 -

-Tip: Most users can download, register, and update the standard core R7 app from the Google Play Store or Apple App Store.
-However, other editions of the Mobile+ app are also available for specific fleets.
-Contact your supervisor to learn more:
+Tips: Most fleet drivers and other app users can download, register, and update the standard core Transflo Mobile+ app from the Google Play Store or Apple App Store.

 -